 - syphilis and impotence

 Several online articles praise yellow for its alleged ability to stimulate brain function.
 "It stimulates the intellect," states information from the Moon Dragon Birthing Services of Salem, MA.
 "Whenever you want to remember something, jot it down on yellow paper.
-Yellow was found to increase children's learning ability and increases IQ when included with orange and red in classrooms."
+Yellow was found to increase children's learning ability and increase IQ when included with orange and red in classrooms."

 - alleviate anxiety and depression